9999years/new.becca.ooo/content/glitcher/about.md

-it simply loads the image data as raw binary into an image on the page. then, the buttons will modify the data randomly --- as with manual data bending, corruption and image breaking is to be expected, just undo and try again! some images just won’t glitch well and gifs in particular are very volatile?try converting the image to a different format!
+it simply loads the image data as raw binary into an image on the page. then, the buttons will modify the data randomly --- as with manual data bending, corruption and image breaking is to be expected, just undo and try again! some images just won’t glitch well and gifs in particular are very volatile? try converting the image to a different format!

 ## functions